 Training and Career Development Programme

-Clinical and research training have to go hand in hand, but at the same time need to not interfere with and thus hamper each other – this is the key challenge of all clinician scientist programmes, and will receive special attention in the iDfellows-programme.
+Clinical and research training have to go hand in hand, but at the same time need to not interfere with, and thus, hamper each other – this is the key challenge of all clinician scientist programmes, and will receive special attention in the iDfellows-programme.

-Protected research time is of course essential but so is excellent clinical training including “protected clinical time”.
+Protected research time is of course essential, but so is excellent clinical training including “protected clinical time”.

 It is a misconception that good clinical training necessarily impairs scientific careers.
 Indeed, as good research questions arise from careful and thoughtful clinical observations, and good research work requires a good understanding of clinical problems, both the clinical training and the research training will receive close attention in iDfellows, and both will be clearly aimed at developing knowledgeable and curious independent clinicians and researchers.